 15/30 hours funding can be accessed at Biggin Hill Primary Pre-School.

-* Please be advised that the lunch bridging fee of £5 is not covered by funding.
+* Please be advised that the additional bridging fee of £5 is not covered by funding.
+Please see our Pre-School Admissions Policy below for more information.

-We are a fully inclusive term time only setting and have a capacity for 24 children per session.
+We are a fully inclusive term time only setting and have a capacity for up to 40 children per session.

 Our term dates run in line with the school academic year; term dates can be found on this website.